Emily Davies: Women's rights

 Davies was introduced to women's rights in her twenties.
 Whilst caring for Henry in Algiers, she met Barbara Bodichon and later, staying with her brother Llewelyn in London, she attended lectures by Elizabeth Blackwell, the first female doctor in the UK, with Elizabeth Garrett Anderson.
-Andersen and Bodichon inspired Davies to become a suffragist and to campaign for better education for women.
+Anderson and Bodichon inspired Davies to become a suffragist and to campaign for better education for women.
 She also went to meetings of the feminist National Association for the Promotion of Social Science with Llewelyn, who had joined the group, and supported her friend Garrett Anderson in her medical studies.
 Living in Gateshead again from 1860 until 1862, she set up a local branch of the Society for Promoting the Employment of Women and wrote letters promoting women's rights.
 After the death of her father in January 1862, Davies moved to London with her mother.

 In London, Davies wrote for and edited the English Woman's Journal, also joining the Langham Place Group, a club for women.
 She helped to set up the Victoria Magazine, later disassociating from it when Emily Faithfull was named in the Codrington divorce case, since she did not want to appear to be endorsing immorality.
 Her paper "'Medicine as a profession for women" was read on her behalf by Russell Gurney to the National Association for the Promotion of Social Science in June 1862.
 Working from October as secretary to a committee tasked with enabling women to enter university, Davies found 83 girls to sit local examinations in Cambridge in a trial run.
 This led to a petition signed by almost 1,000 teachers and the decision in 1865 to permanently allow girls to sit examination in Cambridge.
 After that success, Davies became one of the first women to address a royal commission as an expert witness.
 She pressed for admission of women to the universities of London, Oxford and Cambridge.
 In 1866 she published The Higher Education of Women.

 Along with other women's rights advocates such as Dorothea Beale, Barbara Bodichon, Frances Mary Buss and Elizabeth Garrett Anderson, Davies founded a women's discussion group, the Kensington Society in 1865.
-Later the London Suffrage Committee was formed as an offshoot and asked Parliament to grant women voting rights via a petition presented by John Stuart Mill.
-Davies' belief that only unmarried women and widows should gain the vote brought her into conflict with the majority of women in the group, who wanted universal suffrage, so she stepped aside from campaigning for voting rights and concentrated instead on higher education for women.
+Later the London Suffrage Committee was formed as an offshoot and petitioned, via John Stuart Mill, Parliament to grant women voting rights.
+Davies's belief that only unmarried women and widows should gain the vote brought her into conflict with the majority of the women in the group, who wanted universal suffrage, so she stepped aside from campaigning for voting rights and concentrated instead on higher education for women.